High Availability Mount

 The health check type can be set to either active or passive.

-Active health checks will write and read canary files and compare timestamp information to determine the health of each backend.
-This option is the most comprehensive method for determining connectivity, accessibility, and the health of backends.
+Active health checks write and read canary files and compare timestamps to determine the health of each backend.
+This is the most thorough method for verifying connectivity, accessibility, and backend health.

 Check Intervals